We were walking to the garage to get the car and drive back to Saranac Lake, when Ann suddenly turned to face me.

 “We’re not visiting.
 We’re here to buy an apartment so we can move back.”
 (We didn’t come into town on a load of wood, and you can skip the chitchat about New York being a great place to visit.
 That’s baloney, and we all know it.
 New York City is a great place to live, but only a so-so place to visit.)

-I’m sure the guy was a good salesman, but he never found our hot buttons.
+I’m sure the swinging dick guy was a good salesman, but he never found our hot buttons.
 He offered the wonders of golfing in Florida.
 (Don’t play golf.
 Haven’t liked Florida since that hanging-chad thing.)
 He offered Las Vegas.
 (Get serious.)

 He took us next door to see a model time-share unit.
 He was over the moon about the owners’ club room.
 It had a pretentious name (which I’ve forgotten), but it felt like an airport lounge.
 Star salesman introduced us to the only people there, a dour couple from Iowa.
 The joy of owning a time-share seemed not to have registered with them.
 In an effort to cheer them up, Ann asked if they knew the “Iowa Corn Song,” which Jean Arthur sang so charmingly in the film, A Foreign Affair.
 They didn’t, so she performed a few bars for them, including Ms. Arthur’s accompanying gestures.
-She was just cute as could be, but they continued their imitation of American Gothic.
+She was cute as a bug, but they continued their imitation of American Gothic.

 Upon release, we felt wrung out, and harbored somewhat negative feelings toward Caveat International.
 The experience did not, however, diminish the pleasure of Central Park in bloom, the enjoyment of an upscale vegan meal that was every bit as festive as leg of lamb, the majesty of Gabrielli and Palestrina, and the transport of the Easter liturgy.